 Adopting a Senior Dog: Why Older Dogs Are Awesome

 Adding a dog to the family is a moment of pure joy—and a big decision.
-Before you adopt one of the playful puppies from the shelter, be sure to consider the benefits of adopting an older dog, too.
-You might fall in love with one of those wise gray muzzles—and for good reason.
+Before you adopt one of the playful puppies from the shelter, be sure to consider the benefits of adopting a senior dog, too.
+You might fall in love with one of those wise sugar-cookie muzzles—and for good reason.

 Rescuing a senior dog can have many benefits.
 Here are three reasons adopting your next four-legged friend from a senior dog rescue or foster organization might be the best fit for your family: